-The FTIR spectrum of biologically synthesized AgNPs virus used to detect the organic molecules present on the surface of the nanoparticles.
+The FTIR spectrum of biologically synthesized AgNPs was used to detect the organic molecules present on the surface of the nanoparticles.
 In this investigation, the FTIR spectrum analysis was used to recognize the biomolecules that are responsible for the conversion of silver ion to AgNPs.
-The FTIR spectrum showed the bands there present in the AgNPs with range of 4000 to 500 cm-1 (Fig. 1b).
+The FTIR spectrum showed the bands were present in the AgNPs with range of 4000 to $500 \text{ cm}^{-1}$ (Fig. 1b).
 The results of the current study were in accordance with the FTIR spectra of standard chitin [29].
-The spectrum on Ag NPs absorption band of N-H and O-H stretching vibrations are 3248 and 3455 cm-1, and C-H vibration at 2953 cm-1, the C-HN stretch vibration at 1416 cm-1 [30].
-The absorption at 3456 indicative of bonded hydroxyl (-OH) group and the absorption peak at 57°, from Ag NPs, this implies that the amide group and nitro compounds plays major role in the interaction and stabilization of silver particles to the chitin matrix.
+The spectrum of Ag NPs absorption band of N-H and O-H stretching vibrations are 3248 and 3456 cm-1, and C-H vibration at 2953 cm-1. the C-HN stretch vibration at 1416 cm-1 [30].
+The absorption peak at 571 from Ag NPs, this implies that the amide group and nitro compounds plays major role in the interaction and stabilization of silver particles to the chitin matrix.